-(8) Assessment drives and shapes learning and it is one of the most important elements within the teaching and learning process for both teachers and students.
-Assessment also measures what students have learned and their knowledge and understanding of discipline specific information.

-(9) Significant attention is paid by students to assessment activities, their criteria and weighting.
-The degree to which this information and the way in which assessment can guide and support learning is a critical aspect of ensuring that students are able to succeed through appropriate responses.

-(10) The principles outlined in the Assessment for Learning Policy apply to all assessments and are supported by the following rules.
+- (5) Assessment drives and shapes learning and it is one of the most important elements within the teaching and learning process for both teachers and students.
+Assessment also measures what students have learned, their development of skills, capabilities and attributes, and their knowledge and understanding of discipline specific information. - (6) Significant attention is paid by students to assessment activities, their criteria and weighting.
+The degree to which this information and the way in which assessment can guide and support learning is a critical aspect of ensuring that students are able to succeed through appropriate settings. - (7) The principles outlined in the Assessment for Learning Policy apply to all assessments and are supported by the following rules.
 Exceptions to these rules may be allowed where supported by an academic justification (for example, professional accreditation requirements).
-All exceptions must have approval of the senior Learning and Teaching manager in the relevant College and via the relevant Course Approvals processes.
+All exceptions must have approval of the Associate Dean, Learning and Teaching in the relevant College and via the relevant Course Approvals processes.